resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 4. Copy and paste the duplicated JSX to your new component.

 5. use React's props system to make sure that the new component is configurable.

 ## What exactly are props or the React props system?

 - Props allows us to configure how a component behaves or the content it shows.
 In the comments section project and the CommentDetail component, the author of the comment, the date and the text are hard coded.
 They will probably be dynamic and change with time and users so props can help with that.

-## How do we get a reusable component like CommentDetail.js to show up inside another file like index.js in the project...
+## How do we get a reusable component like CommentDetail.js to show up inside another file like index.js in the project

 - Export the CommentDetail.js file

 ```
 export default CommentDetail
 ```

 - import it to the index.js

 ```
 import CommentDetail from './comments-section-app/src/CommentDetail'
 ```

 [**no .js involved because webpack will look for that for you automatically**]

 - Export makes the file available to other parts of the project, import makes it actually usable.